Active Management Robo-Advisors, the Next Digital Investment Wave

 Back of America’s Merrill Lynch offers their own version of digital investment robo-advisor.
 Merrill Edge Guided Investing.

 Merrill Edge Guided Investing uses a mix of proprietary software and human guided investment strategies.
 They do make use of low cost index-based ETFs, which are passive by their very nature.
-But the use of those funds is managed on an active basis.
+But those funds is managed on an active basis.

 The Merrill robo-advisor strategy is driven by their investment management committee, Managed Account Advisors, LLC, which is an affiliate of Merrill Lynch.

 MEGI uses what it refers to as Tactical Strategic Shifts.
 Asset allocations are established when your portfolio is first created, but management will make changes based on shifts in the financial markets.
 For example, if management believes emerging markets will outperform US based stocks, they’ll increase exposure to emerging markets, while reducing the position in US stocks.

 This style of investment management has the goal of outperforming the general stock market.